Biscotti al Pistacchio Recipe

 weeknight express

-Pulse the pistachios in a food processor with 1/2 cup / 100 g of the granulated sugar until the nuts are finely chopped.
-(Heidi note: I pulsed the nuts until they were the texture of chunky, gravelly sand / lightly pebbled.)
+2. Pulse the pistachios in a food processor with 1/2 cup / 100 g of the granulated sugar until the nuts are finely chopped.
+I tend to pulse the nuts until they're the texture of chunky, gravelly sand / lightly pebbled.
+A bit rustic.
+You can go finer if you like, but be mindful and avoid turning it into pistachio butter.

-Form the dough into small balls, 16 g / 12 oz, and roll them in the confectioners' sugar to coat well.
+4. Form the dough into small balls, about 1 tablespoon each.
+Roll them in the confectioners' sugar to coat well.
 Transfer the balls to cookies sheets lined with parchment paper, leaving at least an inch between each cookie.

 Makes about 50 cookies.

-Slightly adapted from the Biscotti al Pistacchio recipe in - Biscotti: Recipes from the Kitchen of The American Academy in Rome, The Rome Sustainable Food Project.
+Adapted from the Biscotti al Pistacchio recipe in Biscotti: Recipes from the Kitchen of The American Academy in Rome, The Rome Sustainable Food Project.

 If you make this recipe, I'd love to see it - tag it #101cookbooks on Instagram!